City Council · 9:00 AM · Council Chambers, City Hall

 Deliberation Regarding Security Devices or Security Audits and Cybersecurity Measures, Policies, or Contracts (Sec.
 551.089 and Sec.
 551.0761 T.O.M.A.).

-#44Closed session to deliberate on security assessments, network security, critical infrastructure protection, and cybersecurity measures, policies, or contracts, as authorized under Texas Government Code Section 2059.055(b).
+#44Closed session to deliberate on security assessments and deployments relating to information technology, network security, critical infrastructure, and cybersecurity measures and contracts for critical infrastructure facilities, as authorized under Texas Government Code.

 Personnel Matters (Sec.
 551.074 T.O.M.A.)

-#45Closed session to deliberate the appointment of an Interim City Attorney.
+#45Closed session deliberation by the city council on the appointment of an Interim City Attorney.

-#46Authorization of a one-year renewal of the contract with Populus Technologies for Mobility Manager data analysis and consulting services supporting the shared dockless vehicle program, increasing the total contract value by $52,093.
+#46Authorizes the second and final one-year renewal of a contract with Populus Technologies, Inc. for Mobility Manager data analysis subscription and consulting services supporting the city's shared dockless vehicle program, extending through April 14, 2027.

-#48Amendment to a prior resolution authorizing sale of approximately 14.257 acres of city-owned land and buildings near South Hampton Road and Perryton Drive, adding a clause to reimburse the buyer up to $250,000 in due diligence costs if the City terminates the contract due to public purpose needs.
+#48Amends a prior resolution authorizing the sale of approximately 14.257 acres with 121,826 sq ft of building improvements near South Hampton Road and Perryton Drive, adding a clause requiring the City to reimburse the buyer up to $250,000 in due diligence costs (including title policy and survey) if the City terminates the contract due to a public purpose determination.

-#49An ordinance renewing a revocable license for 7-Eleven, Inc. to maintain an existing blade sign over approximately 11 square feet of aerial space on Akard Street right-of-way near Patterson Street, generating $1,000 annually in General Fund revenue plus a $20 publication fee.
+#49Ordinance renewing a revocable license for 7-Eleven, Inc. to occupy approximately 11 square feet of aerial space above Akard Street right-of-way near Patterson Street for an existing blade sign, generating $1,000 in annual revenue to the General Fund plus a $20 ordinance publication fee.

 Mayor and City Council Office

-#52Resolution appointing an as-yet-unnamed individual as Interim City Attorney effective April 30, 2026, to serve until the City Council selects and appoints a permanent City Attorney.
+#52Resolution to appoint an as-yet-unnamed individual as Interim City Attorney, effective at the close of business on April 30, 2026, to serve until the City Council selects and appoints a permanent City Attorney.

-#Z1A public hearing on an application to create a new subdistrict for mixed commercial uses within Planned Development District No. 463 at the southwest corner of West Northwest Highway and North Central Expressway; both city staff and the CPC recommend approval subject to a development plan and amended conditions.
+#Z1Public hearing on a zoning application to create a new subdistrict for mixed commercial uses and standards within Planned Development District No. 463, at the southwest corner of West Northwest Highway and North Central Expressway.
+Both staff and CPC recommend approval subject to a development plan, amended conceptual plan, and amended conditions.

-#Z3Public hearing on an application to amend Planned Development District No. 372 on Lemmon Avenue East near McKinney Avenue and Oak Grove Avenue; both staff and CPC recommend approval subject to a landscape/development plan and conditions.
+#Z3Public hearing on an ordinance to amend Planned Development District No. 372, at the intersection of Lemmon Avenue East, McKinney Avenue, and Lemmon Avenue, northwest of Oak Grove Avenue.
+Both staff and CPC recommend approval subject to a landscape/development plan and conditions.

-#Z4A public hearing on an application to amend Specific Use Permit No. 1571 to allow a monopole cellular tower on CR-zoned property at the northeast corner of East Kiest Boulevard and South Lancaster Road; both staff and the CPC recommend approval subject to amended conditions.
+#Z4Public hearing on an application to amend Specific Use Permit No. 1571 to allow a monopole cellular tower on CR-zoned property at the northeast corner of East Kiest Boulevard and South Lancaster Road; staff and CPC both recommend approval with amended conditions, CPC for a ten-year period.

-#Z9A public hearing on an application to amend Planned Development District No. 752 at the south corner of Edd Road and Garden Grove Drive; both staff and the City Plan Commission recommend approval subject to a development plan, traffic management plan, and conditions.
+#Z9Public hearing on an application to amend Planned Development District No. 752 at the south corner of Edd Road and Garden Grove Drive, with both staff and the City Plan Commission recommending approval subject to a development plan, traffic management plan, and conditions.

-#Z12Public hearing and ordinance to amend Subdistrict 1l within Planned Development District No. 621 (Old Trinity and Design District Special Purpose District) at the south corner of Inspiration Drive and North Stemmons Freeway.
-Staff and CPC both recommend approval subject to conditions.
+#Z12Public hearing on an application to amend Subdistrict 1l within Planned Development District No. 621 (Old Trinity and Design District Special Purpose District) at the corner of Inspiration Drive and North Stemmons Freeway; both staff and CPC recommend approval subject to conditions.

-#Z15Public hearing on an application for a historic overlay designation for El Ranchito Restaurant at 610 West Jefferson Boulevard and two adjacent parcels, with staff, CPC, and LMC all recommending approval subject to preservation criteria with edits.
+#Z15Public hearing on an application for a historic overlay designation for El Ranchito Restaurant at 610 West Jefferson Boulevard and adjacent parcels, zoned PD 316 Subarea 1 for commercial restaurant uses; staff, CPC, and LMC all recommend approval with edits.

 Municue is in beta